 Since September 11, 2001, we have incurred significant losses.
-We recorded net losses of \$451 million in 2002 and \$9 million for the first nine months of 2003.
-Based on current information and trends (including currently anticipated unit revenue and costs), and excluding previously announced special items and gains arising from our investment in Orbitz, we still expect to incur significant losses for the fourth quarter and full year 2003.
+We recorded net losses of \$451 million in 2002 and \$9 million for the first nine months of 2003, and expect to incur significant losses for the fourth quarter and the full year 2003.
 Passenger revenue per available seat mile and overall passenger revenue for our mainline jet operations have declined since September 11, 2001.
 Passenger revenue per available seat mile dropped 4.1% for the year ended December 31, 2002 versus the same period in 2001 and overall passenger revenue declined 7.0% during 2002 compared to 2001.
 During the first nine months of 2003, the revenue decline has moderated slightly, as passenger revenue per available seat mile increased 0.7% and overall passenger revenue increased 1.9% versus the same period in 2002.
 Business traffic, our most profitable source of revenue, and yields are down significantly from historical levels, and carriers continue to offer reduced fares to attract passengers, which lowers our passenger revenue and yields and raises our break-even load factor.
 We cannot predict when business traffic or yields will increase.
 Further, the long-term impact of any changes in fare structures, most importantly in relation to business fares, booking patterns, low-cost competitor growth, increased usage of regional jets, competitor bankruptcies and other changes in industry structure and conduct, cannot be predicted at this time, but could have a material adverse effect on our financial condition, liquidity and results of operations.